SerraKD/isla-art-academy/README.md

 link to live deployed project

-The Isla Art Academy website is a business website designed to represent the identity of the Isla Art Academy and provide services for people who are in search of art classes.
-The academy provides lessons to juniors, adults, and seniors so the Website's target group is people of all ages.
-The website will be useful for users who want to learn more about the school, check the schedule of lessons, and send an application form to join studies.
+The Isla Art Academy website is created to showcase academy's the identity and offer painting classes to interested individuals.
+The website is beneficial for users who want to learn more about the school, view the class schedule, and send an application form to join studies.
+The academy offers lessons to everyone, from beginners to advanced students of all ages.

-## Planning Stage
+## User Experience (UX)

-### Site Aims
+### Site Goals

+- User-friendly website structure to ensure people of all ages easily access the information they need.
+- Learn about our lesson schedule and details of the program.
+- Fill out a signup form to join classes and get in touch with the academy.

 ### Target Audiences

+- Individuals of all ages searching for painting lessons.
+- Individuals of all ages interested in art.

 ### User Stories

-### Planning Stage - How I will achieve this
+- As a user, I want to navigate easily through the website and find clear information about pages' subject matter.
+- I want to find instructive, straightforward information about the services provided.
+- I expect easy access to social media links and contact information.
+- I should be able to sign up for services effortlessly.

 ## Features